ovi-lab/VRGolfMotorImagery/README.md

 After each trial, click the **Re-fire** button to move on to the next trial.
 Repeat this process until all 15 blocks are completed.

-For more detailed instructions, please refer to the documentation available on GitHub.
+For more detailed instructions, please refer to the [documentation here](https://github.com/LUDingfu/VRGolf-V2/blob/master/DOCUMENTATION.md)